LingshuHu/PolitiClassify/README.md

 # PolitiClassify
 A Python package for classifying Twitter users' political orientation using two-step deep learning models.

 In the first step, the model classifies the political orientation of individual tweets.
-In the second step, the model classifies the political orientation of individual users based on their multiple tweets.
+In the second step, the model classifies the political orientation of individual users based on their multiple tweets and output the label (0 for liberal/democratic; 1 for conservative/republican) for each user.
 The accuracy of using this two-step method to classify non-politician Twitter users' political orientation based on their 200 tweets is around 96.33%.

 Two trained models can be chosen for the first step of the method: LSTM and BERT.
 The trained BERT model is the default and will be automatically downloaded.
 The trained LSTM model needs to be downloaded from [here](https://drive.google.com/file/d/1uqw9rjmDyDtJ-Z827O85SiE3lY00l1ed/view?usp=drive_link).
 After downloading the trained LSTM model, you can store the model in the "trained_models" folder, or you can specify the path of the model in the function argument "step1_model_path.